Natural Dye Garden Progress- What a Difference a Month Makes!

 Keeping on top of the planting and watering can be quite time consuming, but I’m enjoying the process a lot more than I thought I would.
 Spending an hour or so in the garden a couple of times a week feels like a nice treat after a hard days work in the studio.

-If you’re interested in learning more about growing and using natural dye plants, I teach natural dye workshops online and in person.
+If you’re interested in learning more about growing and using natural dye plants, my membership community Seed to Skein is now open for members.